jbnetcat/Bash-Guide/Bash-Guide.md

 $ /home/user/Documents/foo.bar</pre>

 **E. <a id="file">file</a>**<br>
-In **.nix** environments, file extensions don't tell us much about what kind of file we're dealing with.
+In **Unix/Linux** environments, file extensions don't tell us much about what kind of file we're dealing with.
 For instance you could name a file: myfile.mine and make it executable by setting the file's executable bit: *Chmod u+x fileName.* However, you can use *file* followed by the file name to discover the file's type.
 <pre>$ file foo.bar
 $ ASCII text</pre>

+**F. <a id="df">df</a>**<br>
+This program displays the amount of disk space available on the file system containing each file name argument.
+Filename is optional.
+<pre>$ df </pre>

+**G. <a id="printenv">printenv</a>**<br>
+Printenv prints environment variable values.
+If no variables are specified, it prints the value of every environment variable.
+Otherwise, it prints the value of each VARIABLE that is set, and nothing for those that are not set.
+<pre>$ printenv </pre>
+<pre>$ printenv PATH
+$ /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/snap/bin</pre>
+You can specify the environment variable that you would like to print such as HOME, PATH, USER, etc. Remember to use caps for the variable name, as they are case-sensitive.

 ### Files and Directories
 **1. <a id="cd">cd</a>**<br>